-Today’s pedal line is from Andrew J. Clark.
+Today’s pedal line is from Robert Abernathy.
 If you have a pedal line (doesn’t have to be in a board) for your rig, please email me a photo, bio, description of pedals and routing to pedallineeffectsbaycom.
 Every Friday I’ll showcase a pedal line submission.
-Make sure you include any links to your band or music page.
+Make sure you include iany links to your band or music page.

 Hey, my name is Robert Abernathy and I have been following Effects Bay for a long long while.
 I always enjoy reading how other people have chosen their gear, how they use it and why they chain it together as they do.
 I’m always searching for creative and unusual ways to create sound.
 I love reading Effects Bay to see how everyone from different genres sets up their gear.
 I love playing everything weird and experimental from doom to post rock, surf to noise wave and crusty punk to clean.
 My attempt at setting up my board is based on wanting a great sounding clean tone that can be quickly obliterated into the best sounding all-out noise you have ever heard.